-TRC4001 (Cohort 2): The aim of this cohort is to provide an opportunity for students to undertake a substantial individual or small group project with strong mechatronics content.
-In order to complete the project studies from earlier stages of the course will be integrated into a complete design/build/test task, a computer modelling or simulation task or a combination of both.
-It is envisaged that the project will involve design of mechanical components, sensing, actuation and computing elements, a simulated model or similar.
+The Robotics & Mechatronics Final Year Project spans across two consecutive semesters, providing an opportunity for students to undertake a substantial individual project with strong mechatronics content.
+In order to complete the project, studies from earlier stages of the course will be integrated into a complete design/build/test task, a computer modelling or simulation task or a combination of both.
+It is envisaged that the project may involve design of mechanical components, sensing, actuation and computing elements, a simulated model or similar.